 In his recent book, Engaging the Doctrine of Creation, Matthew Levering represents a very different approach.
 Levering is not glib about the modern challenges, but he is still convinced that a classical version of the doctrine of creation remains defensible and entirely relevant to contemporary questions and concerns.
 His is a project of retrieval rather than revision.
 Levering’s book adds to the work of Robert Sokolowski (1982), Ian McFarland (2014), Kathryn Tanner (1988), Kathryn Sonderegger (2015), Janet Soskice (2013), and David Burrell (1993), each of whom have already attempted to recover a broadly classical account of the doctrine of creation for contemporary use.
 In Levering’s case, the retrieval effort focuses especially upon the writings of Thomas Aquinas.
 Aquinas does not always speak directly to modern challenges, but Levering is convinced that Aquinas’ theology provides a compelling framework within which those challenges can responsibly be addressed.
 By recovering Aquinas’ doctrine of creation, the church is well-equipped to address contemporary questions and challenges in a nuanced manner without jettisoning the wisdom of the past.

 Engaging the Doctrine of Creation proceeds in a dialogical fashion.
 Each chapter places Aquinas in conversation with a modern interlocutor (or set of interlocutors) in order to explore some particular question, riddle, or objection pertaining to the doctrine of creation.
-What is the image of God described in Genesis 1 and can we continue to affirm along with much of the tradition that the divine image in human beings is closely related to the natural faculty of reason (chapter 4)?
-Why would a good and wise God create a world characterized by diverse profusions of biological life extending over millions and millions of years (chapter 3)?
-Can a traditional doctrine of original sin survive the findings of modern genetics concerning the origins of the human species (chapter 6)?Each chapter places Aquinas in conversation with a modern interlocutor in order to explore some particular question, riddle, or objection pertaining to the doctrine of creation.
-Wouldn’t the God who created this diverse world of creatures necessarily be internally diverse or complex as well (as Richard Dawkins argues), or is it still appropriate to affirm that God is simple (chapter 2)?
+What is the image of God described in Genesis 1 and can we continue to affirm along with much of the tradition that the divine image in human beings is closely related to the natural faculty of reason (ch.
+4)?
+Why would a good and wise God create a world characterized by diverse profusions of biological life extending over millions and millions of years (ch.
+3)?
+Can a traditional doctrine of original sin survive the findings of modern genetics concerning the origins of the human species (ch.
+6)?Each chapter places Aquinas in conversation with a modern interlocutor in order to explore some particular question, riddle, or objection pertaining to the doctrine of creation.
+Wouldn’t the God who created this diverse world of creatures necessarily be internally diverse or complex as well (as Richard Dawkins argues), or is it still appropriate to affirm that God is simple (ch.
+2)?
 Not all of Levering’s interlocutors are critics.
 In some cases, the conversation partner is a modern biblical scholar (e.g., Richard Middleton) or moral theologian (e.g., John Kilner) who happens to defend a view that differs in some important respect from Aquinas’.
 The overarching goal is to show that Aquinas’ theological framework provides viable answers to contemporary questions.

 The scope of Levering’s book is broad and diverse, so a comprehensive analysis is not possible here within the constraints of a relatively brief review.
 Instead, I will engage one especially important theme to illustrate the sort of contemporary appropriation of Aquinas’ theology Levering provides for his reader.
 In several different chapters, Levering emphasizes the proposition that creation is an imitative expression of God’s eternal being.
 Not surprisingly, he roots this idea in the writings of Aquinas.It should be noted that the same basic idea appears in the writings of many other medieval theologians, from Anselm to Hugh and Bonaventure.
 In ST I, q.
 14, a.
-6, Aquinas states: “the nature proper to each thing consists in some degree of participation in the divine perfection” (61).
-For Levering, this suggests that all creatures are, in a sense, finite likenesses of God, each participating “in him by a likeness that he causes by his active presencing” (62).
+6, Aquinas states: “the nature proper to each thing consists in some degree of participation in the divine perfection” (p.
+61).
+For Levering, this suggests that all creatures are, in a sense, finite likenesses of God, each participating “in him by a likeness that he causes by his active presencing” (p.
+62).
 Because the world and its creatures are “like” God in this way, the created order is accordingly theophanic.
 Everything in creation bears witness to God because everything in creation expresses in a finite manner some particular aspect of the divine beatitude.
-Levering summarizes: “Everything points to God, participates in God, and glorifies the wondrous actuality that God is” (142).
+Levering summarizes: “Everything points to God, participates in God, and glorifies the wondrous actuality that God is” (p.
+142).

 Levering leverages this idea in order to address a number of contemporary questions and challenges.
 In chapter 3, he suggests it may hold the key for solving a theological riddle that arises in relation to modern study of the prehistoric fossil record.
 Why would God have created a world in which billions and billions of organisms lived and died before human beings came into existence?
 Such a copious profusion of life seems excessively wasteful and unfitting on first glance.
 Why would a God of love and wisdom choose to instantiate a natural history characterized by such inordinate magnitude?
 If the hinge of history is the coming of Christ as Christians have traditionally understood it to be, the preceding sprawl of plant and animal life seems entirely disproportionate.